Top-gg-Community/rust-sdk/README.md

 ## Getting Started

-Make sure to have a [top.gg](https://top.gg) API token handy, you can have an API token if you own a listed discord bot on [top.gg](https://top.gg) (open the edit page, see in `Webhooks` section) then add the following to your `Cargo.toml`'s dependencies:
+Make sure to have a [Top.gg](https://top.gg) API token handy, you can have an API token if you own a listed Discord bot on [Top.gg](https://top.gg) (open the edit page, see in `Webhooks` section) then add the following to your `Cargo.toml`'s dependencies:

 ```toml
 topgg = "1.0"